libGlass

 • Reliability and fault tolerance: distributed computing often requires reliability.
 It's not acceptable that the misbehavior or crash of a single node crashes the entire computation.
 As clusters grow in size and grid computing becomes more common, the MTBF (Mean Time Between Failures) shrinks to a point that it cannot be ignored.
 Glass must be able to handle node crashes gracefully, keeping the application running and avoiding deadlocks and other problems that could arise from the node crash.
 Nodes should be allowed to join or leave at anytime.

 • Thread support: the library must be completely thread-safe.
-With clusters of symmetric multiprocessors (SMP) computers becoming more common and new technologies such as HyperThreadingTM, it's unacceptable for a distributed computing framework to have thread issues.
+With multicore processors now very common, it's unacceptable for a distributed computing framework to have thread issues.

 Features